-• If there is no improvement, the Deputy Headteacher will suggest a Behaviour Report Card to run for one week.
-This will record how the pupil has behaved during lessons, playtimes and at home.
-Signed by teacher and parent each day.
+If there is no improvement, the Deputy Headteacher will suggest a Behaviour Report Card (Stage 1) to run for one week.
+This will record how the pupil has behaved during lessons and at playtimes.
+Signed by teacher each day.
 Monitored by Deputy and evaluated after one week.

-- Involvement of the Headteacher with child and parents. - Discussions between the Headteacher and parents involving the child as appropriate.
+- Involvement of the Headteacher with child and parents.
+Behaviour Card Stage 2 started.
+Signed by SLT and parents/carers every day. - Discussions between the Headteacher and parents involving the child as appropriate.
 The class teacher or Deputy Headteacher to be included as necessary.
 Involvement of appropriate external agencies may be considered.